Please help the Friends of Laura Secord with their work at

 Small Site….
 National Significance

-DeCew House Heritage Park is home to at least two incredible national stories – the well-known story of Laura Secord’s arrival on June 22, 1813 to warn the British forces of an impending American invasion, and the equally important but lesser-known story of the critical involvement of First Nations warriors in defending the nation.
-Installed at the site in 2017, the First Nations Peace Monument was built to honour and acknowledge the significant contributions of First Nations people in the building of our nation, and to offer a forward-looking testament to hope, justice, peace, and reconciliation with Indigenous people today.
+DeCew House Heritage Park is home to at least two incredible national stories – the well-known story of Laura Secord’s arrival at DeCew House on June 22, 1813 to warn the British forces of an impending American invasion, and the equally important but lesser-known story of the critical involvement of First Nations warriors in defending the nation.
+Installed at the site in 2017 and opened officially in October of 2024, the First Nations Peace Monument was built to honour and acknowledge the significant contributions of First Nations people in the building of our nation, and to offer a forward-looking testament to hope, justice, peace, and reconciliation with Indigenous people today.

 The Friends of Laura Secord have sourced funding from public and private donors to enhance accessibility, aesthetics and education at the site, as well as the installation of the centerpiece of Douglas Cardinal’s evocative architectural sculpture.

-These combined projects – the site improvements and the heritage trail – will result in a greatly enhanced accessible heritage and tourism destination which memorializes events of national significance, provides important interpretive opportunities, and recognizes a constellation of important heritage assets on the national stage – before, during, and after the Canada Games.
+These combined projects – the site improvements and the heritage trail – have created a greatly enhanced accessible heritage and tourism destination which memorializes events of national significance, provides important interpretive opportunities, and recognizes a constellation of important heritage assets on the national stage.

 PLEASE DONATE TO THIS IMPORTANT PROJECT!